Friends having a fun picnic in the park with a Shih Tzu, enjoying a sunny day outdoors.

 Bois de Belle-Rivière (Mirabel)

-Located just outside Montreal, this regional park is dog heaven.
-It features forest trails, large open spaces, a fenced dog park area, and even water activities in summer.
+Just outside Montreal, Bois de Belle-Rivière is a canine paradise.
+Forest trails, wide open spaces, a fenced dog area, and even water access in summer mean you can easily make a day of it.
 Great for high-energy dogs who need room to roam.
-Check out their website for more info.

-Situated in Lachine, this waterfront park is perfect for long leashed walks, art-spotting, and peaceful picnics.
+This waterfront park is perfect for long leashed walks, art-spotting, and peaceful picnics.
 Its open layout makes it ideal for dogs who enjoy a relaxed, sensory-rich environment.
-See details.

 Angell Woods (West Island)

 A West Island favourite, Angell Woods features open forest trails, picnic areas, and a large off-leash section where dogs can run and play.
 It’s a rare gem that offers both social space and tranquil hikes.
-See map & details.
+See map here.

 Sniffspot private rentals